top of page

 Image by Pat Bulman (original posted on www.inaturalist.org)

-A genus of 30 species with a Neotropical and Australasian component, of which 16 species are from the Afrotropical region.
-Six species have been recorded from Uganda and two so far from Semuliki: L. pirithous and L. marginalis.
-Two species not recorded from Semuliki but recorded from the Ituri Forest and the DRC Semliki Valley are L. jeanneli and L. babaulti.
-To distinguish between these two species and L. pirithous genitalia dissection is required.
+Genus Leptotes.
+A genus of 30 species with a Neotropical and Australasian component of which 16 species are from the Afrotropical region.
+Six species have been recorded from Uganda and two so far from Semuliki: Leptotes pirithous and L. marginalis.
+Two species not recorded from Semuliki but recorded from the Ituri Forest and the DRC Semliki Valley are Leptotes jeanneli and L. babaulti.
+To distinguish between these two species and Leptotes pirithous, genitalia dissection is required.

 Leptotes.jpeg